Among all nations . . . with power

 These four mini-essays on world missions Bible passages are among the more than three dozen articles in the "Heart of God" series published in Engage magazine.
 That series explores what the Bible says about missions.

-The phrase "among the nations" is a recurring motif in the Hebrew Bible (Old Testament), particularly in Psalms and Isaiah, "Among the nations" conveys the idea of spreading the knowledge of God's deeds, glory, and faithfulness beyond the borders of Israel.
-The phrase indicates the universal aspect of God's sovereignty and His redemptive plan for all peoples.
+The phrase "among the nations" is a recurring motif in the Hebrew Bible (Old Testament), particularly in Psalms and Isaiah, "Among the nations" means spreading the knowledge of God's deeds, glory, and faithfulness beyond the borders of Israel.
+The phrase indicates the global aspect of God's sovereignty and His redemptive plan for every person on earth.

 Where are the unreached peoples?